-- 3.1 The school has a legal duty to have due regard to the need to prevent people from being drawn into terrorism. - 3.2 The school aims to build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
-The School is committed to providing a safe space in which children, young people and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments. - 3.3 The school has adopted the Government's definitions for the purposes of compliance with the Prevent duty: - Extremism: "vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas" - Radicalisation: "the process by which a person comes to support terrorism and forms of extremism leading to terrorism" - 3.4 There is no single way of identifying an individual who is likely to be susceptible to a terrorist ideology.
+The school has a legal duty to have due regard to the need to prevent people from being drawn into terrorism.

+The school aims to build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
+The School is committed to providing a safe space in which children, young people and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.

+The school has adopted the Government's definitions for the purposes of compliance with the Prevent duty: Extremism: "vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas"

+Radicalisation: "the process by which a person comes to support terrorism and forms of extremism leading to terrorism"

+There is no single way of identifying an individual who is likely to be susceptible to a terrorist ideology.
 As with managing other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
 Children at risk of radicalisation may display different signs or seek to hide their views.
 School staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately.
-In particular, outward expressions of faith, in the absence of any other indicator of vulnerability, will not be regarded as a reason to make a referral to Channel. - 3.5 Channel Duty Guidance: Protecting vulnerable people from being drawn into terrorism (2015) notes the following: - 3.5.1.There is no single way of identifying who is likely to be vulnerable to being drawn into terrorism.
-Factors that may have a bearing on someone becoming vulnerable may include: peer pressure, influence from other people or via the internet, bullying, crime against them or their involvement in crime, anti-social behaviour, family tensions, race/hate crime, lack of self-esteem or identity and personal or political grievances. - 3.5.2 Example indicators that an individual is engaged with an extremist group, cause or ideology include: - spending increasing time in the company of other suspected extremists; - changing their style of dress or personal appearance to accord with the group; - day-to-day behaviour becoming increasingly centred around an extremist ideology, group or cause; - loss of interest in other friends and activities not associated with the extremist ideology, group or cause; - possession of material or symbols associated with an extremist cause (e.g. the swastika for far right groups); - attempts to recruit others to the group/cause/ideology; or - communications with others that suggest identification with a group/cause/ideology. - 3.5.3.
-Example indicators that an individual has an intention to cause harm, use violence or other illegal means include: - clearly identifying another group as threatening what they stand for and blaming that group for all social or political ills; - using insulting or derogatory names or labels for another group;
+In particular, outward expressions of faith, in the absence of any other indicator of vulnerability, will not be regarded as a reason to make a referral to Channel.

+Channel Duty Guidance: Protecting vulnerable people from being drawn into terrorism (2020) notes the following:

+There is no single way of identifying who is likely to be vulnerable to being drawn into terrorism.
+Factors that may have a bearing on someone becoming vulnerable may include:

+- peer or family pressure

+- influence from other people or via the internet

+- bullying

+- being a victim or perpetrator of crime

+- anti-social behaviour

+- family tensions

+- hate crime

+- lack of self-esteem or identity

+- personal or political grievances

+When assessing the vulnerabilities and risks of an individual being drawn into terrorism offending of any kind, consideration should be given to contextual safeguarding principles, and the full range of relevant indicators, influencing factors and relationships that may have an impact on an individual's level of risk and vulnerability at any given time.
+This may include direct contact with extremists, community, family influences or the influence of wider networks, such as materials sourced via online or social media platforms.

-- speaking about the imminence of harm from the other group and the importance of action now; - expressing attitudes that justify offending on behalf of the group, cause or ideology; - condoning or supporting violence or harm towards others; or - plotting or conspiring with others. - 3.6 Protecting children from the risk of radicalisation is part of the School's wider safeguarding duties, and is similar in nature to protecting children from other forms of harm and abuse (e.g. drugs, gangs, neglect, sexual exploitation), whether these come from within their family or are the product of outside influences. - 3.7 The DfE's briefing note the use of social media for on-line radicalisation (2015) includes information on how social media is used to radicalise young people and guidance on protecting pupils at risk. - 3.8 Annex A and B of KCSIE 2022 contains further information on a range of safeguarding issues.
+Protecting children from the risk of radicalisation is part of the School's wider safeguarding duties, and is similar in nature to protecting children from other forms of harm and abuse (e.g. drugs, gangs, neglect, sexual exploitation), whether these come from within their family or are the product of outside influences.